News

 Photo of the Barry and Ann Klein Family Student Lounge

-Students, faculty and staff will begin the 2026 spring semester with full access to the new Al and Linda Vrable Center for Pharmacy Excellence, marking an exciting new chapter for The Ohio State University College of Pharmacy.
+Students, faculty and staff will begin the 2026 spring semester with full access to the new Vrable Center for Pharmacy Excellence, marking an exciting new chapter for The Ohio State University College of Pharmacy.

 The capital project, launched in March 2025, adds 22,000 square feet of learning and collaboration space to the northeast corner of the Riffe Building’s first and second floors.
-Instructors moved classes into the two locations for the end of the 2025 autumn semester, to the excitement of their students.
+Some instructors began teaching in the center in autumn 2025, much to the excitement of their students.

 The renovation features: